datalad-handbook/book/docs/basics/101-127-procedures.rst

 .. [#f1] In theory, because procedures can exist on different levels, and
          because anyone can create (and thus name) their own procedures, there can be name conflicts.
+The order of precedence in such cases is: user-level, system-level, dataset, DataLad extension, DataLad, i.e., local procedures take precedence over those coming from "outside" via datasets or datalad extensions.
-If two procedures have the same name, but exist on different levels (e.g. a system-wide procedure and a dataset-specific procedure), the procedure closer to the dataset ``run-procedure`` is operating on takes precedence (e.g. the dataset-specific one takes precendence over the system-wide one).
+         If procedures in a higher-level dataset and a subdataset have the same name, the procedure closer to the dataset ``run-procedure`` is operating on takes precedence.

 .. [#f2] Note that we simplify the level of procedures that exist within a dataset
          by calling them *local*.
 Even though they apply to a dataset just as *local*